roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Storage management-CSI/NAS volumes/Mount a NAS file system as a statically provisioned volume.md

     **Note:**

     -   `driver`: the type of driver.
 In this example, the parameter is set to `nasplugin.csi.alibabacloud.com`.
 This indicates that the Alibaba Cloud NAS CSI plug-in is used.
     -   `volumeHandle`: the name of the PV.
+If multiple PVs are used, the name of each PV must be unique.
     -   `server`: the address of the mount target.
     -   `path`: the subdirectory of the NAS file system that is mounted.
 If you mount an Extreme NAS file system, the path must start with /share.
     -   `vers`: the version of the NFS protocol.
 We recommend that you use NFSv3.
 Extreme NAS file systems support only NFSv3.